 PCI FOUNDATION HELPS CREATE PRECAST-FOCUSED COLLEGE EXPERIENCES

-Most people in the precast industry are aware that the PCI Foundation has helped fund "Precast Studios" at schools of architecture around the US in partnership with local organizations who help create the content.
+Most people in the precast industry are aware that the PCI Foundation has helped fund "Precast Studios" at universities with majors in architecture around the US in partnership with local precast industry partners who help create the content.
 Over the last few years, however, the arsenal of programs offered by the PCI Foundation has expanded to meet the needs for precast concrete educators and students throughout the US.

 No matter what the program we are supporting, the goal is always to create a positive, meaningful and lasting impression on students who will soon be working in the design and construction industry.